Wollaston, West Midlands

-Wollaston is a village on the outskirts of Stourbridge in the English West Midlands.
-It is located in the south of the Dudley Metropolitan Borough, one mile from Stourbridge town centre.
+Wollaston is a village on the outskirts of Stourbridge, in the county of the West Midlands, England.
+It is in the south-west of the Metropolitan Borough of Dudley, about one mile to the west of Stourbridge town centre.

+Etymology

+The name Wollaston is taken to originate from the personal name Wulflāf and farm.
+Documents show various forms of the name, including Woolweston in 1708.

 History

+Unlike namesakes Wollaston, Northamptonshire and Wollaston, Shropshire, this Wollaston is not listed in the Domesday Survey of 1086.

+A map from 1782 shows Wollaston Hall and a cluster of cottages where today Vicarage Road meets High Street.
+By 1827 this oldest part of the village included a windmill and the Barley Mow Inn; in addition there was a watermill on the Stour and a few cottages around the Gate Hangs Well Inn where High Park Avenue meets the Bridgnorth Road.

+Wollaston was formerly a township and chapelry in the parish of Old Swinford, in 1866 Wollaston became a separate civil parish, on 1 April 1974 the parish was abolished.
+In 1951 the parish had a population of 5747.

-Until 1974 when the West Midlands Metropolitan County was created, Wollaston was in Worcestershire.
+Until 1974 when the West Midlands metropolitan county was created, Wollaston was in Worcestershire.

 Wollaston Hall

-Wollaston Hall was a 17th-century mansion which stood in the village until 1924.
-It was later disassembled and shipped to North America, although nobody has been able to determine what happened to it after that.
-Panelling and a fireplace from the Hall are now in the Edsel and Eleanor Ford House in Grosse Pointe Shores, Michigan, which bears a striking resemblance to the original Hall.
+Wollaston Hall was a 17th-century mansion which stood in the village until 1926.
+Victoria County History of 1913 describes the front elevation of "five gables filled with ornamental half-timbering disposed in quatrefoil panels".
+The Hall was later disassembled and shipped to North America, although nobody has been able to determine what happened to it.
+Panelling and a fireplace from the Hall are in the Edsel and Eleanor Ford House in Grosse Pointe Shores, Michigan.
+The Wollaston Hall site was redeveloped for housing in the 1930s.

 Birthplace of steam locomotive

 The Stourbridge Lion, built in Wollaston, was the first steam locomotive to run on a commercial line in the United States.
 Built by Foster, Rastrick and Company in Wollaston, the Stourbridge Lion's historic first run took place on 8 August 1829.
 The locomotive is now on view at the B&O Railroad museum, Baltimore MD, on loan from the Smithsonian Institution, Washington.